Dabrafenib oral capsules

 Tell your doctor or health care professional right away if you have any change in your eyesight.

-Do not become pregnant while taking this medicine or for 2 weeks after stopping it.
+Do not become pregnant while taking this medicine or for at least 2 weeks after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine or for 2 weeks after stopping it.

 This medicine may interfere with the ability to have a child.
 You should talk with your doctor or health care professional if you are concerned about your fertility.